borhanMorphy/fastface/tutorials/bentoml_deployment/README.md

 ## Serving The Model In Production Mode

-To serve model in production mode run the following
+To serve model in production mode run the following (model will be served from http://0.0.0.0:5000).
 ```
 bentoml serve-gunicorn FaceDetectionService:latest -w 1
 ```